Chartreux Cat vs Chausie Cat: Complete Comparison (2026)

 Health and Lifespan Comparison

 Chartreux Cat has a typical lifespan of 12-15 years, while Chausie Cat lives approximately 12-14 years.
 Health profiles differ significantly between these cats.
-Chartreux Cat is predisposed to Orthopedic Issues, Other Health Concerns, with associated veterinary costs for monitoring and treatment.
+Chartreux Cat is predisposed to Orthopedic Issues, hereditary conditions including potential eye, dental, and metabolic issues, with associated veterinary costs for monitoring and treatment.
 Chausie Cat faces its own health challenges including Digestive Issues, Inherited from Abyssinian Lines, General Health Concerns.
 Chartreux Cat has 2 documented predispositions compared to 3 for Chausie Cat, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two cats based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health